 Q2: Do I need to submit an abstract by January 25, 2021?

 A2: Yes.
 If you don’t submit an abstract by that date, you will not be able to submit the full paper by the February 1 deadline.

-A3: No, you won’t be able to change author names and subject areas after the January 25 deadline because we are going to use that info to assign submissions to tracks and run conflict-of-interest checks.
-You can make minor changes to the title and the prose of the abstract.
+A3: You should not change the author names and the subject area after the January 25 deadline because we are going to use that information to assign submissions to tracks and run conflict-of-interest checks.
+But you can change the order of authors, the paper type, and make minor changes to the title and the abstract.

 Q1: What kind of submissions should include an impact statement?
 How will the impact statement be used during the review process?